BilaliSaleyInusah/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete is used to delete the file betty in the /tmp/my_first_directory directory 9-firstdirdeletion is use to delete the directory /tmp/my_first_directory 10-back is used to move to the previous directory
+8-firstdelete is used to delete the file betty in the /tmp/my_first_directory directory 9-firstdirdeletion is use to delete the directory /tmp/my_first_directory 10-back is used to move to the previous directory 11-lists is used to list all the files(including hiding) starting with current directory followed by parent and /boot